-Students should report any faults or repairs required to the Works Department using the TABS application on the Links and Apps section on sharepoint (https://trinitycollegecambridge.sharepoint.com/sites/Home/SitePages/ Apps-and-Useful-Links.aspx).
-Please see section 8 of the Accommodation Handbook for further information.
+Students should report any faults or repairs required to the Works Department using the TABS application on the Links and Apps section on sharepoint (https://trinitycollegecambridge.sharepoint.com/sites/Home/SitePages/Apps-and-Useful-Links.aspx).
+Please see the Accommodation Handbook for further information.